FrankHYB/CSE-3241-SQL/Manual.md

 1. BOOK
   - Entity for a book in real life.
   - Explanation of attributes
-    - `ISBN` : The ISBN of a book, primary key for this entity, stored as `CHARACTER` with fixed length of 13 (standard length of ISBN).
+    - `ISBN` : The ISBN of a book, primary key for this table, stored as `CHARACTER` with fixed length of 13 (standard length of ISBN).
     - `Title` : The title of a book, stored as `VARCHAR` with maximum length of 255.
     - `Year` : Year the book was published, stored as `CHARACTER` with fixed length of 4.
     - `Price` : Price of the book, stored as `DOUBLE`.
 - AUTHOR
   - Entity for the author of a book.
   - Explanation of attributes:
-    - `Id` : The id of this author, primary key for this entity, stored as `INTEGER`.
-    - `Name` : The name of this author, stored as `VARCHAR` with maximum length of 100.
+    - `Name` : The name of this author, primary key for this table, stored as `VARCHAR` with maximum length of 100.
 - CATEGORY
   - Entity for the category a book belongs to.
   - Explanation of attributes:
-    - `Id` : The id of this category, primary key for this entity, stored as `INTEGER`.
     - `Name` : The name of this category, stored as `VARCHAR` with maximum length of 100.
 - PUBLISHER
   - Entity for the publisher of a book.
   - Explanation of attributes:
-    - `Id` : The id of this publisher, primary key for this entity, stored as `INTEGER`.
     - `Name` : The name of this publisher, stored as `VARCHAR` with maximum length of 100.
 - BOOK_AUTHOR
   - Entity for the relationship between a book and an author.
   - Explanation of attributes:
     - `Book_ISBN` : The ISBN of the book.
     - `Author_Id` : The id of the author.
-    - This entity is uniquely identified by both `Book_ISBN` and `Author_Id`.
+    - The primary key for this table is both `Book_ISBN` and `Author_Id`.
 - BOOK_CATEGORY
   - Entity for the relationship between a book and a category.
   - Explanation of attributes:
     - `Book_ISBN` : The ISBN of the book.
     - `Category_Id` : The id of the category.
-    - This entity is uniquely identified by both `Book_ISBN` and `Category_Id`.
+    - The primary key for this table is both `Book_ISBN` and `Category_Id`.
 - BOOK_PUBLISHER
   - Entity for the relationship between a book and a publisher.
   - Explanation of attributes:
     - `Book_ISBN` : The ISBN of the book.
     - `Publisher_Id` : The id of the publisher.
-    - This entity is uniquely identified by both `Book_ISBN` and `Publisher_Id`.
+    - The primary key for this table is both `Book_ISBN` and `Publisher_Id`.
 - CUSTOMER
   - Entity for a customer in real life.
   - Explanation of attributes:
-   - `Id` : The id of this customer, primary key for this entity, stored as `INTEGER`.
+   - `Id` : The id of this customer, primary key for this table, stored as `INTEGER`.
    - `First_Name` : First name of this customer, stored as `VARCHAR` with maximum length of 20.
    - `Last_Name` : Last name of this customer, stored as `VARCHAR` with maximum length of 20.
    - 'Email' : Email address of this customer, required to be unique, stored as `VARCHAR` with maximum length of 50.